 H 130.
 Postmodern History.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6); second term.
 In recent years some historians have experimented with new and innovative ways of telling the past-on the printed page, using film and video, and on the Internet.
 The course will focus on these new approaches to historical presentation and knowledge.
-Students will read, watch, and interact with various examples of these innovative historical works.
-They will also be exposed to the critiques of traditional historical writing from philosophers, literary critics, and postmodern theorists, which provide intellectual underpinning for experimenting with new forms of history.
-Not offered 2008-09.
+Students will read, watch, and interact

 H/F 131.
 History on Film.
 9 units (2-2-5); third term.
 An investigation into the variety of ways history has been and can be represented on the screen.
 Some terms the focus will be a specific historical period or nation; other terms the focus will be the nature of film as a medium for history and biography.
 The class will include weekly screenings of films as well as weekly discussion sections.
-Instructor: Rosenstone.
+Not offered 2011-12.